register-dynamics/register-dynamics.co.uk/_services/technical-and-data-strategy.md

   coloured: false
   numbered: false
   image_mode: icon
-  content:
+  sections:
+  - template: card
-  - body: Whatever your data or technical challenges are, we will approach them with curiosity, passion and an experienced eye.
+    body: Whatever your data or technical challenges are, we will approach them with curiosity, passion and an experienced eye.
 We are also recognised industry leaders in data technology and data standards and continue to push the boundaries and explore new emerging technologies each day.
-    icon: "/images/icon-g484ea42b6_640.png"
+    image: "/images/icon-g484ea42b6_640.png"
-    heading: We love all things technical
+    title: We love all things technical
+  - template: card
-  - body: We can offer you advice, guidance and also support through all stages of implementation and beyond.
+    body: We can offer you advice, guidance and also support through all stages of implementation and beyond.
 As pioneers in data technology and emerging tech, we are in a unique position to be able to support you at any and all stages of your development.
-    icon: "/images/icon-team.svg"
+    image: "/images/icon-team.svg"
-    heading: Support at all stages
+    title: Support at all stages
+  - template: card
-  - body: We believe in getting real results.
+    body: We believe in getting real results.
 Whether this means building a prototype to test out new ideas, developing new tools from scratch or working with you in-house and leading projects from within; we are ready to get stuck in!
-    icon: "/images/icon-workflow.png"
+    image: "/images/icon-workflow.png"
-    heading: Getting things done
+    title: Getting things done
 - template: call-to-action
   link_type: contact
   intro: 'Ready to talk about your technical and data needs?    '